The following guide provides information about the ban on plastic shopping bags, plastic barrier bags and plastic food bag tags.

 Plastic barrier bags

-What will be banned?
+What is banned?

 A plastic bag without handles (known as either a ‘produce bag’ or ‘barrier bag’) which is used to contain and protect unpackaged produce, nuts and confectionery.

-From 1 September 2024 there will be a ban on all plastic barrier bags which are not Australian Standard (AS) certified compostable, and are either used to contain or protect unpackaged fresh fruit or vegetables, nuts or confectionery, OR are used by a retail customer as additional protection from leakages for pre-packaged meat, poultry, fish, herbs or flowers.
+From 1 September 2024 there is a ban on all plastic barrier bags which are not Australian Standard (AS) certified compostable, and are either used to contain or protect unpackaged fresh fruit or vegetables, nuts or confectionery, OR are used by a retail customer as additional protection from leakages for pre-packaged meat, poultry, fish, herbs or flowers.
 Certified compostable bags must be clearly labelled compostable.

 From 1 September 2025, the ban will be extended to all plastic barrier bags which are not Australian Standard (AS) certified compostable, used to contain or protect unpackaged dairy products, meat, poultry or fish.
 Certified compostable bags must be clearly labelled compostable.